tetherless-world/diabetes-pharmacology-ontology/docs/index.md

 which is forwarded to the corresponding resource entry.
 We further assist the accessibility of the ontology by publishing it to multiple open-access websites.
 Since the ontology is published to purl.org, the ontology itself is directly accessible via the resource URL defined in the ontology. ([http://purl.org/twc/dpo/ont/diabetes_pharmacology_ontology.ttl](http://purl.org/twc/dpo/ont/diabetes\_pharmacology\_ontology.ttl))
-We additionally publish the ontology on BioPortal ([https://bioportal.bioontology.org/ontologies/DPCO](https://bioportal.bioontology.org/ontologies/DPCO))
-~\cite{noy2009bioportal} as well as on a public GitHub repository. ([https://github.com/tetherless-world/diabetes-pharmacology-ontology](https://github.com/tetherless-world/diabetes-pharmacology-ontology))
+We additionally publish the ontology on BioPortal ([https://bioportal.bioontology.org/ontologies/DPCO](https://bioportal.bioontology.org/ontologies/DPCO)) \[3\] as well as on a public GitHub repository. ([https://github.com/tetherless-world/diabetes-pharmacology-ontology](https://github.com/tetherless-world/diabetes-pharmacology-ontology))
 The websites to which the ontology is published allow for multiple versions of the ontology, so earlier versions can be archived and still accessible.

-### Interoperability
+#### Interoperability
-Interoperability is ``the ability of data or tools from non-cooperating resources to integrate or work together with minimal effort~\cite{wilkinson2016fair}."
+Interoperability is ``the ability of data or tools from non-cooperating resources to integrate or work together with minimal effort \[2\]."
 Designing data or tools in a manner that is interoperable is important for advocating the presentation of data in a way that is understandable and able to be integrated amongst various users, including those who did not partake in the original creation of the data.
 To achieve interoperability of data throughout and across multiple disciplines, adherence to a set of standards is necessary.
 The FAIR principles are one such existing standard that guides the creation of data resources, and by adhering to its guidelines we advance the interoperability of our resources.
 We link concepts in our ontology to other standard vocabularies, including the FHIR~\cite{bender2013hl7} compliant vocabulary LOINC, as well as well-accepted standard biomedical ontologies, including ChEBI, Symptom Ontology, and NCIT.
 When designing our ontology, additional standards are taken into consideration, including Ontology Design Patterns (ODPs)~\cite{gangemi2005ontology}, the HCLS dataset specification~\cite{gray2015dataset}, and the Data on the Web Best Practices~\cite{locio2017dataontheweb}.

-### Reusability
+#### Reusability
-To promote the reusability of our resource, we created a website describing the ontology, how a PHKG can be created using the concepts in the ontology, and how to leverage the ontology to conduct clinical decision-making tasks.
+To promote the reusability of our resource, we created this website describing the ontology, how a PHKG can be created using the concepts in the ontology, and how to leverage the ontology to conduct clinical decision-making tasks.
-%The website is available on ([https://tetherless-world.github.io/diabetes-pharmacology-ontology/](https://tetherless-world.github.io/diabetes-pharmacology-ontology/)).
 Each original concept in the ontology has a dedicated section within this resource, which is linked through the persistent URL of the resource, as described above.
 To further assist in the reusability of the Diabetes Pharmacology Ontology, WIDOCO~\cite{garijo2017widoco} is used to generate documentation for the ontology. ([https://tetherless-world.github.io/diabetes-pharmacology-ontology/docs/DiabetesPharmacologyOntology/index-en.html](bit.ly/dpo\_documentation))
 The resources described above are linked at the end of the abstract of this article.
 The website also includes links to these resources.

-## Trustworthiness
+### Trustworthiness
 The guiding principles for developing CBK include several metrics of trustworthy knowledge.

-### Knowledge
+#### Knowledge
 The knowledge metric relates to a clear indication of where the knowledge came from, its intended use, and changes within the knowledge.
 For every definition included in the Diabetes Pharmacology Ontology adopted from an external location or vocabulary, we append the adopted definition with attribution to the definition source.
 For classes using definitions adopted from other ontologies, we link the class to the external term from which the definition is borrowed.
 In terms of intended use, we maintain a website describing the ontology and its usage, as mentioned above.
 To preserve version information, we publish to BioPortal and retain links to previous versions of the ontology.

-### Evolution
+#### Evolution
 Additional metrics relate to the use of the knowledge resource over time and its evolution.
 As part of this work, we have created the foundational framework for our ontology.
 This development is done using an Agile methodology to address a specific use case.